-The aim of this course is for students to develop a working facility with the Greek New Testament.
-Its primary objective is to enable you to read and exegete the sacred text as originally written, to your profit and that of your hearers, that we may all know and serve Him better.
-In accord with this goal exercises and readings are taken almost exclusively from Scripture, and you will begin exegesis as soon as a very fundamental knowledge of the language allows.
+This course aims to provide students with a working facility in the Greek New Testament, that they may read God’s inspired words with greater understanding, exegete the sacred text as written, to the glory of God.
+Accordingly exercises and readings are taken almost exclusively from Scripture, and exegesis begins as soon as a very fundamental knowledge of the language allows.

 As the Lord in his providence has preserved His Word over the centuries, so He has preserved the knowledge of the tongues in which He delivered it, so that His Church may continue to rightly divide the Word of Truth.
 Thus to each generation is given the joyous privilege and responsibility of learning the ancient languages of Scripture.
 It is especially needful in this time of cultural decline and famine for the Word, that we equip the next generation to faithfully hold forth the Word of Life to a dying world!

 The primary text for the course is William D. Mounce’s Basics of Biblical Greek text, and its accompanying workbook, both available on Alibris.
 You can learn more about Dr. Mounce and his work on his personal website.

 The course is open to students in good standing 15 years of age and older, including adults.
 Exceptions to the minimum age limit will be considered on the basis of merit and aptitude.
 The course is four semesters long, and class size is limited to 12 students.
 Initial enrollment of up to 15 students is accepted, in view of probable attrition.
 Tuition is refundable if the student drops within the first 2 weeks of the semester.
 Scholarships will be considered on a case by case basis.
 To make specific inquiries about this course you may email the teacher .